MadaraUchiha/Towns-Essentials/README.md

 ### Events

  * ADD: Holy Protection event - Prevents various harmful (possibly lethal) events from occuring in your ingame first month.
- * CHANGE: Whisper of Death event creates a weakened version of the normal zombies.
+ * CHANGE: Living death Whisper event creates a weakened version of the normal zombies.
- * CHANGE: Whisper of Death can only occur at night.
+ * CHANGE: Living death Whisper can only occur at night.